Amalraj99thomas/Coding-practice/structify-assignment/Readme.md

 # Chord Intersections Counter

-count-intersections code provides a solution for counting the number of intersections between chords in a circular arrangement.
+`count-intersection.py` script provides a solution for counting the number of intersections between chords in a circular arrangement.
 Each chord is defined by its starting and ending radians, along with a unique identifier.
+Overall time complexity in big O notation is `O(nlogn)`.

+## Contents:
+1. Segment Tree Implementation
+2. Chord Intersection Counter Function
+3. Algorithmic Logic
+4. Time complexity of the algorithm
+5. How to Use

 ## Segment Tree Implementation